Ninja Sentai Kakuranger: Kakurangers

-15 years old (16 during Part 2 of the series), the twenty-fourth protector of the Seal Door and the youngest female leader of a Sentai.
-She descended from the feudal lords who eagerly answered the call to fight the Youkai, and named after Ōhōri Tsuruhime.
-Tsuruhime comes off a strong girl with a displeasure of her upbringing as a rich girl.
-She is looking for her missing father, Hakumenro.
-She once fought alongside two other girls, Yukiyo and Tsukiyo, as one of the 'Punishment Sisters'.
-While searching for her Shinobi Scroll, Tsuruhime underwent a test of her character to understand her position as team leader.
+The 15 year old (16 during Part 2 of the series) team leader and the twenty-fourth protector of the Seal Door.
+She descended from the feudal lords who eagerly answered the call to fight the Youkai, and was named after Ōhōri Tsuruhime.
+She comes off a strong girl with a displeasure of her upbringing as a rich girl.
+She is looking for her missing father Hakumenro.
+She once fought alongside two other girls, Yukiyo and Tsukiyo Yamazaki, as a member of the Punishment Sailor Sisters.
+While looking for her Shinobi Scroll, Tsuruhime underwent a test of her character to understand her position as team leader.
 She corresponds to Xuanzang.

-During the events of Kaizoku Sentai Gokaiger, Tsuruhime was originally supposed to grant the Greater Power of the Kakurangers to the Gokaigers, which was Ninjaman.
-However the Gokaigers managed to discover and release Ninjaman before being approached by Tsuruhime.
-Tsuruhime then decided to allow Ninjaman to grant the Greater Power to the Gokaigers, impressed at the fact that they found and freed him on their own.
+During the events of Kaizoku Sentai Gokaiger, Tsuruhime was originally supposed to grant the Great Power of the Kakurangers to the Gokaigers, which was Ninjaman.
+However, the Gokaigers managed to discover and release Ninjaman before being approached by her.
+She then decided to allow Ninjaman to grant the Great Power to the Gokaigers, impressed at the fact that they found and freed him on their own.

 During the events of the web-exclusive anniversary special Ninja Sentai Kakuranger: Act Three - Middle-Aged Struggles, Tsuruhime runs a children's home.

-Tsuruhime is portrayed by Satomi Hirose (広瀬 仁美, Hirose Satomi).
-As a child, Tsuruhime is portrayed by Mao Inoue (井上 真央, Inoue Mao).